Available October 2, 9, and 16 at 7:30pm

-The Cincinnati Observatory will be open for public programming at 7pm on Friday nights starting July 10.
-COVID-19 restrictions limit each group size to 12 people.
+The Cincinnati Observatory is open for public programming at 7:30pm in October.
+COVID-19 restrictions limit each group size to 14 people.

-The 9pm program is geared for highschoolers and adults and includes stargazing (weather permitting).
-(SOLD OUT)
+The program is geared for ages 9 and up and includes stargazing.

 Admission: $10/adult, $5/child, Free for Observatory Members